 Fulton is a somewhat small city located in the state of Missouri.
 With a population of 12,635 people and four constituent neighborhoods, Fulton is the 59th largest community in Missouri.

 Fulton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fulton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fulton who work in office and administrative support (19.81%), teaching (9.98%), and sales jobs (6.59%).
+Overall, Fulton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Fulton who work in office and administrative support (17.20%), sales jobs (7.22%), and teaching (6.96%).

-The per capita income in Fulton in 2010 was $16,990, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
-This equates to an annual income of $67,960 for a family of four.
+The per capita income in Fulton in 2010 was $16,772, which is low income relative to Missouri and the nation.
+This equates to an annual income of $67,088 for a family of four.
 However, Fulton contains both very wealthy and poor people as well.

 Fulton is a somewhat ethnically-diverse city.
 The people who call Fulton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fulton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fulton include Irish, English, French , and Italian.
+Important ancestries of people in Fulton include German, Irish, English, Italian, and European.

 The most common language spoken in Fulton is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Serbo-Croatian and Polish.